-A string that sets the environment for any environment variables that differ between the OS environment and the SCons command ENV.
+A string that sets the environment for any environment variables that differ between the OS environment and the SCons execution environment.

 It will be compatible with the default shell of the operating system.

-If not explicitly specified, SCons will generate this dynamically from the Environment()'s 'ENV' "env['ENV']" where those values differ from the existing shell..
+If not explicitly set, SCons will generate this dynamically from the execution environment stored in the current construction environment (e.g. env['ENV']) where those values differ from the existing shell.